Glycerophospholipid

+Molecules in which two fatty acids and a phosphoric acid are attached to a glycerol.
+Glycerophospholipids are usually organized into membrane bilayers with the hydrophilic ends sticking out of the cell and the hydrophobic tails residing in the membrane.

 Membrane structures.
 Top, an archaeal phospholipid: 1, isoprene chains; 2, ether linkages; 3, L-glycerol moiety; 4, phosphate group.
 Middle, a bacterial or eukaryotic phospholipid: 5, fatty acid chains; 6, ester linkages; 7, D-glycerol moiety; 8, phosphate group.
 Bottom: 9, lipid bilayer of bacteria and eukaryotes; 10, lipid monolayer of some archaea.

 Glycerophospholipids or phosphoglycerides are glycerol-based phospholipids.
 They are the main component of biological membranes in eukaryotic cells.
 They are a type of lipid, of which its composition affects membrane structure and properties.
 Two major classes are known: those for bacteria and eukaryotes and a separate family for archaea.

 Structures

 Glycerophospholipids are derived from glycerol-3-phosphate in a de novo pathway.
 The term glycerophospholipid signifies any derivative of glycerophosphoric acid that contains at least one O-acyl, or O-alkyl, or O-alk-1'-enyl residue attached to the glycerol moiety.
 The phosphate group forms an ester linkage to the glycerol.
 The long-chained hydrocarbons are typically attached through ester linkages in bacteria/eukaryotes and by ether linkages in archaea.
 In bacteria and procaryotes, the lipids consist of diesters commonly of C16 or C18 fatty acids.
 These acids are straight-chained and, especially for the C18 members, can be unsaturated.
 For archaea, the hydrocarbon chains have chain lengths of C10, C15, C20 etc. since they are derived from isoprene units.
 These chains are branched, with one methyl substituent per C5 subunit.
 These chains are linked to the glycerol phosphate by ether linkages.

 The two hydrocarbon chains attached to the glycerol are hydrophobic while the polar head, which mainly consists of the phosphate group attached to the third carbon of the glycerol backbone, is hydrophilic.
 This dual characteristic leads to the amphipathic nature of glycerophospholipids.

 They are usually organized into a bilayer in membranes with the polar hydrophilic heads sticking outwards to the aqueous environment and the non-polar hydrophobic tails pointing inwards.
 Glycerophospholipids consist of various diverse species which usually differ slightly in structure.
 The most basic structure is a phosphatidate.
 This species is an important intermediate in the synthesis of many phosphoglycerides.
 The presence of an additional group attached to the phosphate allows for many different phosphoglycerides.

 By convention, structures of these compounds show the 3 glycerol carbon atoms vertically with the phosphate attached to carbon atom number three (at the bottom).
 Plasmalogens and phosphatidates are examples.